 Keller drilled and grouted for Phase 1 of a deep grouting trial being executed to determine parameters for the pre-treatment of the underlying rock formation.

 The Nuclear Waste Management Organization (NWMO) was considering the construction of a deep geologic repository (DGR) at Bruce Nuclear Generating Station near Tiverton, Ontario.
-The DGR would host long term storage of low and medium level radioactive waste.
+The DGR would host long-term storage of low and medium-level radioactive waste.

-The project required a feasibility study for the DGR prior to excavation of the proposed shafts.
+The project required a feasibility study for the DGR prior to the excavation of the proposed shafts.
 Keller was retained to perform drilling and grouting for Phase 1 of a deep grouting trial being executed to determine parameters for the pre-treatment of the underlying rock formation.
 Strict drilling accuracy at depth was required (with a specified tolerance of 0.5 degrees, or ±1.0 metre in plan at 200 metres depth).

 The Wassara water hammer drilling system was chosen specifically for its ability to drill straight, clean holes with reasonable speed.
 Gyro survey methods were used to check hole alignment and determine when drilling corrections were required, at which point the Navi-Drill system was used to make minor hole alignment corrections to maintain the required tolerance.
 Prior to grouting, an acoustic televiewer was used to supplement the water test data to better establish the nature of the rock fractures.